sutoiku/puffin/CLOUD.md

 DuckDB is growing on the client very rapidly, but it will spread across the cloud even faster.

 ## Dataset Size
-Datasets come in all sizes, Here is how we like to think about them:
+Datasets come in all sizes.
+Here is how we like to think about them:

 | Code | Size | Size Range | Interactivity | Mult.
 Func. | Cloud | Basic Part. | Container | Adv.
 Part. | Cluster |
 | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: |